-Managing your taxes to avoid or minimize the AMT is difficult but not impossible.
+Managing your taxes to avoid or reduce your AMT exposure is difficult but not impossible.
 With careful management of your deductions and income, you could potentially reduce your exposure to the tax.
 To start formulating your AMT strategy, begin with an understanding of what the tax is and how likely you are to be affected.

 AMT red flags

 The AMT is essentially a parallel method for calculating your income tax.
 First, you calculate how much tax you would owe under the standard method, with all the deductions and credits that most of us are accustomed to.
 Then you go through the process again using the AMT method of “add-backs,” which removes certain tax breaks, adds certain income, and applies a separate, two-tiered tax rate.

 The larger of the bottom-line numbers produced by the separate methods is the amount of tax you owe.
 If you use tax preparation software or a tax service, you might be unaware of this process, but it’s taking place behind the scenes.

 While the AMT method can seem like a black hole to the average taxpayer, there are indicators of potential AMT exposure.
 Some of the biggest reasons taxpayers are subject to the AMT include: